-- 1. Amending Plats - a.
-Eligibility - i.
-Subdivision Plats and Replats are eligible for an amending plat, provided the amendment meets the criteria contained in this section. - ii.
-Plat amendments shall only be allowed for any of the following: - (a) To correct an error in a course, a distance or a real property description that is shown on a preceding plat; - (b) To add a course or distance that was omitted on a preceding plat; - (c) To indicate monuments set after the death, disability or retirement from practice of the professional engineer or surveyor responsible for setting monuments; - (d) To show the change in location or character of a monument previously set; - (e) To correct an error in the documentation, location or character of a monument previously set; - (f) To correct an error in a real property description shown on the preceding plat; - (g) To correct an error or omission in a previously approved plat that impacts the lots of the subdivision.
-This could include lot numbers, acreage, street names and identification of adjacent recorded plats; - (h) To relocate a lot line to eliminate an inadvertent encroachment of a building or other improvement on a lot line or easement; or - (i) To amend a lot line between two adjacent lots, provided that: - (i) The owners of both impacted lots jointly file the application for plat amendment; - (i) Neither lot is abolished and the number of lots does not change; - (ii) No recorded covenant or restriction is removed; and - (iii) The amendment does not have materially adverse effects on the property rights of owners of other parcels within the plat in question - iii.
-No amendment may be authorized that: - (a) Creates a new lot; - (b) Changes the uses that are permitted in the preliminary plat; - (c) Increases the number of dwelling units; - (d) Increases the total square footage of non-residential building area, including all expressions of commercial and industrial uses; - (e) Increases the demand for public utilities; - (f) Decreases the total area of parks and open spaces; or - (g) Increases the volume or velocity of stormwater runoff from the development. - iv.
-All other changes or amendments to an approved plat shall be submitted as a replat. - b.
-Initiation and Completeness Review
+- Subdivision Plats and Replats are eligible for an amending plat, provided the amendment meets the criteria contained in this section. - ii.
+Plat amendments shall only be allowed for any of the following: - (a) To correct an error in a course, a distance or a real property description that is shown on a preceding plat: - (b) To add a course or distance that was omitted on a preceding plat; - (c) To indicate monuments set after the death, disability or retirement from practice of the professional engineer or surveyor responsible for setting monuments: - (d) To show the change in location or character of a monument previously set; - (e) To correct an error in the documentation, location or character of a monument previously set: - To correct an error in a real property description shown on the preceding plat; - (g) To correct an error or omission in a previously approved plat that impacts the lots of the subdivision.
+This could include lot numbers, acreage, street names and identification of adjacent recorded plats; - (h) To relocate a lot line to eliminate an inadvertent encroachment of a building or other improvement on a lot line or easement; or - To amend a lot line between two adjacent lots, provided that: - The owners of both impacted lots jointly file the application for plat amendment; - Neither lot is abolished and the number of lots does not change: iv. - v.
+No recorded covenant or restriction is removed: and - The amendment does not have materially adverse effects on the property rights of owners of other parcels within the plat in question - vii.
+No amendment may be authorized that: - (a) Creates a new lot: - (b) Changes the uses that are permitted in the preliminary plat; - (c) Increases the number of dwelling units; - (d) Increases the total square footage of non-residential building area, including all expressions of commercial and industrial uses; - (e) Increases the demand for public utilities; - (f) Decreases the total area of parks and open spaces; or viii.
+All other changes or amendments to an approved plat shall be submitted as a replat.